 How does an owner or operator of a utility get access to StormTracker?
 An owner or operator of a utility must contact their local district office in order to obtain the web address for the StormTracker system as well as a username and password for logging into the system.
 Please note that only a utility may obtain a username and password using their wastewater permit number.

-For more information on spill reporting or hurricane preparedness, contact the appropriate DEP district office or the Water Compliance Assurance program at 850-245-8567.
+For more information on spill reporting or hurricane preparedness, contact the appropriate DEP district office or the Water Compliance Enforcement program at 850-245-8567.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?